Shaw's jird

 Shaw's jird (Meriones shawi) is a species of rodent in the family Muridae.
 It is found in Algeria, Egypt, Libya, Morocco, and Tunisia.
 Its natural habitats are arable land, pastureland, and rural gardens.

+The Shaw's jird is a relatively large, gerbil-like rodent about the size of a rat.
+An adult male may grow to 14 in long including the tail, which comprises about half this length.
+Males tend to be slightly larger and more heavily built (up to 6 oz) than females (5 oz.

+The animal has a sandy base coat that is usually quite dark, although it can be found in lighter shades.
+Occasionally there is a white head spot.
+Jirds have larger, less hairy ears than a Mongolian gerbil.

-Shaw's jird is able to survive long periods of dehydration in semi-desert regions where it lives, in part because of its well developed kidneys.
-Shaw's jird can mate 224 times in two hours.
-During the rainy season, Shaw's jirds breed more compared to summer when there is less rain.
+The Shaw's jird is able to survive long periods of dehydration in semi-desert regions where it lives, in part because of its well-developed kidneys.
+A Shaw's jird can mate 224 times in two hours.
+During the rainy season, Shaw's jirds breed more than in the summer when there is less rain.
 They typically live 1–2 years.
-In the Algerian highlands, they are a main prey source for Barn owls.
+In the Algerian highlands, they are a main prey source for barn owls.